uTensor/uTensor/src/uTensor/README.md

 In uTensor, `Handle`s are basically unique (non-copyable) pointer-like proxy reference **bound** to some allocated region in the memory manager.
 Under the hood, this is just a void pointer, but the user cannot access it directly.
 Instead, you must you must dereference the `Handle` object to get access to the underlying pointer to data (automatically a double dereference).
 This is important because the memory manger keeps track of `Handle`s internally and can move the underlying data blocks around without breaking the user code!
 Making the `Handle`s non-copyable means the memory manager only needs to record one instance per bound region which saves a good chunk of space and speeds up the query.
 Likewise in user-land, if `Handles` are passed around by reference then if the Allocator moved the underlying data, all user-land references effectively get *notified*.

 The most important part about handles:
 `Handle`s bound to an allocated region in a memory manager are guaranteed to be valid until expressly unbound.
 In other words the allocator is **not-allowed** to deallocate a bound region, but it is allowed to move it around as long as it updates the associated `Handle`.
-We eventually plan on adding a `Scheduler` which has the ability to move around bound data in the memory allocator given some memory optimal *plan*, and the `Handle`s let us do that as well as minimize fragmentation without breaking user-space coherency.
+We eventually plan on adding a `Scheduler` which has the ability to move around bound data in the memory allocator given some memory optimal *plan*, and the `Handle`s let us do that as well as minimize fragmentation without breaking user-space coherency. *Note*, `Handle`s will automatically deallocate their data when they go out of scope or more generally if the destructor is called.

 ### TensorInterface and the tensor lifecycle

-TODO
+In uTensor, tensor-like objects that implement `TensorInterface` get two things 1) automatic uTensor-internal lifecycle management and 2) a consistent user interface. `new` and `delete` are overwritten such that child classes of `TensorInterface` are automatically placed in a uTensor managed allocator with all associated behavior intact.
+Furthermore, on construction these objects get automatically registered in the uTensor runtime context, which is useful for profiling, debugging, and building scheduling systems.

+The default user interface provides various operations expected of ALL tensor-like objects, such as shape queries, and reading/writing values.
+This R/W interface defaults to passing around `IntegralValue`s which can be roughly controlled via static casting of values (described in the `IntegralValue` section.

+Although the default R/W interface is super clear and compiles to somewhat efficient code, it does not allow for the knuckle-bleeding rip-your-face-off drag-race speeds of accessing the underlying blocks of data directly often needed in latency optimized models.
+For that, we provide a protected interface for querying a span of the underlying data directly for reading/writing.
+This interface is meant for advanced capabilities and can only be accessed by friend tags like `FastOperator`.
+All the optimized operators use this interface plus pointer indexing, whereas the reference operators use the N-D tensor indexing with default R/W for clarity.

 ### Tensors, just Handles bound to objects implementing TensorInteface
 TODO
 ### TensorMap